deta/hiring/community-docs.md

 - Being the first point of contact, offering support, and doing proactive outreach to support our growing (11k+) developer community via Slack, Intercom, and Discord.
 - Owning and delivering A-grade documentation for software developers distributed around the world.

-We see documentation as an extremely important part of our product & would like to internationalize our documentation to a global audience.
+We see documentation as an extremely important part of our product & would like to internationalize our documentation for a global audience.

 ### What we're looking for